OddCanons/mashups/turtles/four_tortles.md

 These characters use the standard D&D 5e rules and _[The Tortle Package](https://www.dndbeyond.com/marketplace/source/the-tortle-package)_ from [D&D Beyond](https://www.dndbeyond.com/).
 Standard D&D weapons are used to represent the weapons you might expect these tortles to wield.

 The Way of the Shadow from the _Player's Handbook_, in many cases, makes for suboptimal weapon combinations and is a bit on the nose (Juvenile Way of the Shadow Monk Tortles).
-The Four Kenseis section below provides alternate tortles that are more weapon-centric and hit harder in combat.
+The Four Kensei section below provides alternate tortles that are more weapon-centric and hit harder in combat.
 You also get the graffiti-themed calligraphy and paint proficiencies that way.
 The Way of the Kensei monk path requires _Xanathar's Guide to Everything_.

 ## Leader